Panic in the Streets (film): Plot

 Fitch, who claims to know nothing, warns the crook Blackie about the investigation.
 Blackie plans to leave town, suspecting that the police might be after smuggled goods that sidekick Poldi had received from Kochak.
 Reed and Warren, now working together, visit the Nile Queen and convince the crew to talk because their lives may be at stake.
 The sailors reveal a sick child and allow Reed and Warren to inoculate and question them.
 The men reply that Kochak had boarded in North Africa and was fond of shish kebab.
 With this lead, Reed and Warren search the city's Greek restaurants.
 Blackie arrives to meet Poldi, who is now very ill.
 Reed learns that a woman has died with a suspicious fever and realizes that she was the wife of a Greek restaurant owner whom he had questioned.

 Reed returns to headquarters to discover that a reporter is inquiring about the unusual situation and is threatening to break the story.
 Warren imprisons the reporter to prevent him from publishing.
 Late in the evening, Reed's wife announces that she is pregnant.
-A few hours later, Reed and Warren learn that the mayor is angry about their treatment of the reporter, who has been released and announces that the story will appear in tomorrow's paper in just four hours.
+A few hours later, Reed and Warren learn that the mayor is angry about their treatment of the reporter, who has been released and announces that the story will appear in the next day's paper, in just four hours.

 Blackie goes to Poldi's room and tries to force him to reveal information about the smuggled goods, but Poldi is now delirious.
 Blackie calls his doctor and tells Poldi's grandmother that they will take care of him.
 Reed, acting on information from the nurse tending to Poldi, arrives and Blackie and Fitch, who are carrying Poldi down the outside stairs, throw him over the railing and flee.
 Reed chases the two men to the docks and tells them about the plague danger.
 The men escape through the docks, and Warren shoots and injures Blackie, saving Reed's life.
 Blackie accidentally shoots Fitch and is wounded.
 He tries to hoist himself onto a docked freighter, but he falls into the water.
 The men are finally captured and, with his work done, Reed heads home.
 On the way, Warren offers Reed some of the smuggled perfume that Poldi had received from Kochak.
 At his house, Reed hears the radio announcing the resolution of the crisis.